-Project: The Vanguard Group, founded over 40 years ago (currently manages $5.1 trillion in assets), asked our team to find ways to discover unmet needs of Millennials and how to better position themselves to younger generations.
+Problem: The Vanguard Group, founded over 40 years ago (currently manages $5.1 trillion in assets), weren’t getting as many millennial customers as they would like.
+They asked us to discover unmet needs of Millennials and find ways to better position themselves to younger generations

 Insights: When Millennials do have enough money to invest they aren’t always sure how to best manage their money.
 Money can feel taboo to talk about sometimes, but they do want to.
 It can be difficult to understand the full picture when there are so many disconnected ways money is spent.
 But how can you do that and overcome trust issues after the financial crisis of 2008?